rizhwan/benchmark-methods/README.md

 # benchmark-methods
-Benchmark methods, test how long each method take to excute.
-Test each method as 100s or even million times.
+Test how long each method take to execute.
+Testas 100s or even million times.

 ## Minimum platform versions that supported
 .NET Core 1.0